-A subsequent court rejected the HALL Court's opinion that a claim of breach of care can excuse demand.
 In MATTER OF CONSUMERS POWER CO DERIVATIVE LITIGATION, 111 F.R.D.
 419 (E.D.
 Mich.
-1986), the court disagreed that Delaware law should apply.
+1986), the court rejected the HALL holding.
+It disagreed that Delaware law should apply.
 The court stated that the stricter standard applied by federal courts, which only allows an excuse for a well pled claim of breach of the duty of loyalty, is more consistent with the purpose and history of Fed.R.Civ.P.
 23.1.
 111 F.R.D. at 424.